Stochastic homogenization of the Keller-Segel chemotaxis system: Periodic approximation of the effective coefficients

 The equation for $\bar u^\ve$ has periodic coefficients, and hence we can employ methods pertaining to periodic homogenization to obtain the effective coefficients for the corresponding macroscopic problem.
 However, since $D^\rho_{u,\text{per}}(z,\omega) $ and $\chi^\rho_{\text{per}}(z,\omega) $ are not ergodic anymore, the effective coefficients are not deterministic (i.e., they depend on $\omega\in\Omega$).
-Thus, in a numerical setting, the computation of the corrector functions and the effective coefficients requires the generation of several realizations of the solutions and subsequent averaging over those realizations.